 The Long Branch Saloon

 In Dodge City, Kansas, first built in 1874.
-It lasted until a fire took it down in 1885.
+Lasting until a fire in 1885.

 White Elephant Saloon

 This Old West Saloon was in Fort Worth Texas.
 Opened early 1884, in deluxe style.
 A Leap Year Grand Opening.
 Gave cause for invitations to local ladies!

 The gambling room was upstairs.
 Those plying their luck included Wyatt Earp, Luke Short, Bat Masterson and Charles Coe.

 On Main Street, between Third and Fourth.
 No longer though.
 Fire destroyed it in the 1890s.
 Walk to the Morris Building and reminisce: that’s where it once stood.

 A more modern rebuild, and relocated in 1896: three blocks South on Main Street.
 Walk to the Winfree Building, between Ashton Hotel and Kress Buildings, where it was.
 Didn’t last, though.
 Closing with financial issues.